emirsatlm/AGS10/README.md

-# AGS10 Gas Sensor Driver for STM32F1
+# AGS10 Gas Sensor Driver

 ## Overview

-driver for the AGS10 gas sensor using I2C on STM32F1.
-Supports gas resistance and TVOC readings with CRC validation and polling.
+This is a driver for the AGS10 TVOC (Total Volatile Organic Compounds) and gas sensor, which communicates over I2C.
+This driver handles register reading, data parsing, and CRC8 checksum validation.

+The driver is split into (`ags10.c`, `ags10.h`) and requires the user to implement the platform-specific I/O functions.
+An example for STM32F1 (using HAL) is provided in the `example` directory.

 ## Files
 * example